Chris Cleary touts prototype tools and readies a new cyber plan.

 SAN DIEGO—The Navy is “setting the pace” among the services’ efforts to protect infrastructure and technology with pilot programs and a forthcoming cyber plan, the Navy’s principal cyber advisor said Tuesday.

-In particular, Chris Cleary said, he is pushing his counterparts in other services to implement MOSAICS, a prototype tool for protecting industrial control systems that partner Johns Hopkins Applied Physics Laboratory calls “the first-ever comprehensive, integrated and automated solution” for the job.
+Chris Cleary said he is pushing his counterparts in other services to implement MOSAICS, a prototype tool for protecting industrial control systems that partner Johns Hopkins Applied Physics Laboratory calls “the first-ever comprehensive, integrated and automated solution” for the job.

 “Can we agree MOSAICS is the way we're going to proceed so we're not chasing the next good idea fairy, right?
 It's a solution.
 It may not be the most perfect thing in the world, but it's better than continuing to chase” the idea of perfection, Cleary told reporters at the West 2023 conference on Tuesday.

 Cleary, who oversees his department’s cybersecurity efforts and informs budget and strategy planning, said he is “aggressively” pushing to make MOSAICS the standard across the services, including creating a sample program office.